 Those are the essential pages that will let you position yourself professionally and get started selling your product.

-I would also recommend adding a blog page.
+When you design a website for your product business, I would also recommend adding a blog page.
 A blog is a great addition to any e-commerce site.
 It helps with SEO, since Google favors websites that are updated frequently.
 It’s also a great place to showcase new products, build relationships with influencers, and give product tutorials.

 Make Your Product Pages Pop

 Your product listings and pages are extremely important.
 They can make the difference between a customer purchasing from you or not.
 You want to include a clear and beautiful product photo and a compelling product description.
 If applicable, try to include photos of your product on different models.

 For example, if you’re in the beauty industry, show your lipsticks or eyeshadows on models with different skin tones.
 If you sell hair care products, use photos to show how they work with different hair types.

 You want to appeal to a wide range of customers and help your buyers make informed decisions about how your products will work for them.

 Your photos need to look professional, but you don’t have to hire a photographer to get high-quality pictures.
 If you’re on a tight budget, you can easily do this yourself.
 Most smartphones are capable of taking good photos.
 You just need to make sure that they are well lit, sharp and clear, and high resolution.

 To get the right lighting, you can either go outside or take your pictures near the window to take advantage of natural light, or just make sure that your room is well-lit with overhead light.
 You can also purchase inexpensive lightboxes to improve your photo lighting.

 You can buy colored paper from the craft store to use as your product background.
 Stick with backgrounds that contrast well with your products and fit your branding.